This is in the way of a gift to one of my fellow travelers, the LiveJournalist known as Swythyv. It spun off from a 4-way e-mail discussion.

 I still think that Albus’s major nudge to finding the cave was a re-examination of the memory of his interview with Mrs Cole.
 But if he had managed to glimpse anything of the first cave expedition, with Tom, from Kreachur that might have set him off to wondering when it was that someone else had mentioned a cave to him, related to Tom Riddle.

 And the Inferi certainly were not a part of that cave before Tom messed with it.
-Those Inferi were used by Tom in the last war.
+Those Inferi were deployed by Tom in the last war.
 But I will bet that they never were seen after the 1980 date of Reggie’s death.
 Once they were in the cave, Tom left them there to guard his Horcrux.
 He never brought them online this time round.

 • • • •